 NEW GUITAR PICKUP OPTIONS:

 Please email or call for pricing.
-I do this for a hobby, and prices come from parts + time + shipping.
+I do this for a hobby, and most prices come from parts + time + shipping.

-What does handwound mean?
+What does "handwound" mean?

 Handwound pickups mean the only thing a machine does in the process is spin the pickup bobbin.
 The human fingers provide the winding pattern and also the tension on the wire.
 It's been said that machines that wind pickups with a tensioner and a traverse are good at replicating pickups by the 1000's, but they don't sound very good.
 Handwound pickups, some call "'scatter-winding" vary in winding pattern from pickup to pickup, and it's virtually impossible to keep a constant exact tension on the wire.
 It has been found that the error of the human hand in pattern and tension are what gives pickups their distinct personality.
 While resistance in ohms can be the same, the personality of the pickup can still be different.

 Aside from the above details, a guitar pickup really is just a bobbin, about a mile of wire, and a magnet.
 They are manipulated to counteract the shortcomings of your guitar's acoustic sound, and to satisfy what your ears hear when you plug in that guitar with my pickups.